 Common Name: Wild Olive

-Forestiera neomexicana is a Deciduous Shrub up to 3.00 metres tall.
+Forestiera neomexicana is a deciduous shrub that can grow up to 3.00 metres tall.

 South-western N. America - Texas to New Mexico, west to California.